hsp-iit/rl-icub-dexterous-manipulation/README.md

 ## Updates

-2024-01-26 - Code release to replicate the results presented in the paper  **RESPRECT: Speeding-up Multi-fingered Grasping with ResidualReinforcement Learning**.
+2024-01-26 - Code release to replicate the results presented in the paper  **RESPRECT: Speeding-up Multi-fingered Grasping with Residual Reinforcement Learning**.

 2023-07-27 - Code release to replicate the results presented in the paper  **A Grasp Pose is All You Need: Learning Multi-fingered Grasping with Deep Reinforcement Learning from Vision and Touch**.